 An 8-week program for early-stage scientific entrepreneurs who are completing or have completed a masters, PhD, or Postdoc in STEM fields and want to find research-market fit.
-Founders will gain the knowledge, skills, and network to build a viable business with the potential for global impact in the biotech fields.
+Founders will gain the knowledge, skills, and network to build a viable business with the potential for global impact in the biotech and life sciences fields.

 Weekly workshops & networking events with renowned experts